KevinFocke/SudokuSolver/roadmap.md

 The interpreter keeps reading input until either a new keyword is detected, "%% \n", or the end of file is reached.

+\# can be used for comments.
+Everything after the # will not be interpreted on the line.

 - TODO: Copy this to README.md ^ (formatting under program structure, input formatting)

 - Support Sudoku's up to 36 x 36.